luyang-zhang/Data-Science-Portfolio/README.md

 By successfully implementing a robust predictive model and providing insights into customer behavior, this project showcases our proficiency in utilizing machine learning to address critical business challenges.

 [View Report Here](https://github.com/luyang-zhang/Data-Science-Portfolio/blob/bc63fb3b6345d1be691401dd897a8eec53295e8e/Group_5_STA_208_Project.pdf)

+## 5. A Time Series Analysis of COVID-19 on Global Travel Patterns at San Francisco International Airport
+_Summary_:
+This project centers on a comprehensive time series analysis investigating the profound impact of the COVID-19 pandemic on global travel, with a specific focus on San Francisco International Airport (SFO).
+Leveraging pre-COVID monthly passenger data, the study seeks to quantify the magnitude of the pandemic's disruption on travel patterns and forecast hypothetical passenger volumes in the absence of the pandemic.

+_Approach_:
+The analysis employs a robust methodological framework, combining time series decomposition techniques with Autoregressive Moving Average (ARMA) models enriched by seasonal and trend components.
+Spectral analysis serves as a critical validation tool to ensure the fidelity of model assumptions.
+Through meticulous data exploration and model fitting, the study disentangles the complex interplay of factors shaping passenger numbers at SFO.

+_Key Findings_:
+The findings reveal a stark narrative of disruption, with the pandemic precipitating a significant loss of approximately 80 million passengers at SFO over the tumultuous years of 2020 and 2021.
+Notably, the study underscores the resilience of time series analysis in unraveling the intricate dynamics of travel patterns and illuminating the transformative impact of external shocks on aviation hubs.

+_Impact_:
+This project bears profound implications for stakeholders across the travel industry, offering critical insights into the resilience and adaptability of aviation infrastructure in the face of unprecedented challenges.
+By elucidating the staggering toll exacted by the pandemic on global travel, the study serves as a potent tool for informing strategic decision-making and policy formulation in navigating the uncertain terrain of a post-pandemic world.
+As such, it stands as a testament to the transformative power of data-driven analysis in shaping resilient, adaptive, and forward-thinking approaches to global travel management.